Things to Do at the Wizarding World of Harry Potter

 This magnificent wizarding shopping district holds many secrets, mysteries, and wonders, including the crooked three-story Gringotts Bank with a fire-breathing Hungarian Ironbelly dragon perched atop the roof.

-And yes, the dragon actually breathes fire every ten to fifteen minutes.
+And yes, the dragon actually breathes fire every 10 to 15 minutes.

 As music from the Potter films fills the streets with excitement and nostalgia, you can shop, dine, and test your wizarding abilities with your very own wand.